Skip to main content

 Shoulder Season Sweet Spots

-For a north-to-south trip combining all three regions, February–March and October–November are the windows where most of the country is in good condition simultaneously.
-February–March gives excellent weather in the north and centre, with the south's dry season still running.
+For a north-to-south trip combining all three regions, the best time to visit depends on whether you want to cover the whole country at once, with February–March and October–November usually offering the smoothest cross-country conditions and the easiest time to visit Vietnam for one itinerary.
+February–March gives excellent weather in northern and central Vietnam for trekking, cycling, and other outdoor activities, while also making it a practical time to visit on a north-to-south route because conditions across northern and southern Vietnam are generally easier to balance.
 For Sapa, the rice terraces are most photogenic in September (harvest, golden colour) and May–June (bright green after planting).
-For Ha Long Bay, November–April is optimal; summer months can be hazy and hot on the water.
+For Ha Long Bay (Halong Bay), November–April is optimal, when sunny skies and clearer conditions improve cruising views; summer months can be hazy and hot on the water.

 Festivals and Events

-Tet Nguyen Dan (Vietnamese Lunar New Year, January–February) is Vietnam's most important festival — a week of fireworks, family reunions, flower markets, and temple visits.
+Tet Nguyen Dan (Vietnamese Lunar New Year, January–February) is Vietnam's most important festival — a week of fireworks, family reunions, flower markets, and temple visits that usually begins in late January or early February.
+Its dates follow the lunar calendar and it is celebrated across the whole country.
 The week before Tet is chaotic for travel; during Tet itself, cities are quiet and many businesses close.
-Hoi An Full Moon Lantern Festival (14th of every lunar month) sees the Ancient Town lit exclusively by silk lanterns with electric lights switched off — the February and September editions are the most spectacular.
-Hue Festival (April, even-numbered years) is Vietnam's largest cultural event, with royal court performances and traditional crafts.
+Hoi An Full Moon Lantern Festival (14th of every lunar month) sees the Ancient Town lit exclusively by silk lanterns with electric lights switched off — the February and September editions are the most spectacular for experiencing local culture and seasonal cultural events.
+The Mid-Autumn Festival brings lantern displays and lion dances, while Wandering Souls' Day is another notable observance later in the year.
+Hue Festival (April, even-numbered years) is Vietnam's largest cultural event, with royal court performances and traditional crafts in Hue, the ancient Imperial City.
 Ho Chi Minh City Food Festival (April) celebrates southern Vietnamese cuisine with street food markets and cooking competitions.

 AsiaVietnamSoutheast AsiaTravel Guide